lemaoliu/WLAC/wlac_result.md

 ## Leaderboard for Evaluation Results of WLAC 2022

 Please note that Acc and Human represent automatic and human evaluations, respectively.
-Rank denotes the ranking according to Acc.
+Rank denotes the ranking according to the automatic metric Acc.

 ### zh-en
 |  Rank   | System  | Acc | Human |